JMFritz/ca-lab-assignment/labs/docs/lab/introduction.md

 ### Description

-***Amazon Simple Storage Service (S3)*** provides users with scalable object storage in the cloud and a simple way to retrieve your data from anywhere on the web.
+**<a href="https://cloudacademy.com/course/introduction-to-amazon-s3/introduction/?context_resource=lp&context_id=180" target="_blank">Amazon Simple Storage Service (S3)</a>** provides users with scalable object storage in the cloud and a simple way to retrieve your data from anywhere on the web.

-***AWS Lambda*** allows you to author and run custom code without having to worry about provisioning and managing servers.
+**<a href="https://cloudacademy.com/course/decoupling-architecture-within-aws/introduction-aws-lambda-1/" target="_blank">AWS Lambda</a>** allows you to author and run custom code without having to worry about provisioning and managing servers.
 By using Lambda functions in your applications, you're taking advantage of the resilient compute resources that AWS offers.

 This Lab guides you through the function creation, configuration, and invocation process.
 At the end of each Lab step, be sure to run the Lab validation functions to check your work!